Yvand/azd-functions-azure-vms-management/README.md

 ---
-name: Azure Functions for SharePoint Online
+name: Azure Functions for Azure Compute SDK
-description: This quickstart uses azd CLI to deploy Azure Functions which can connect to your own SharePoint Online tenant.
+description: This quickstart uses azd CLI to deploy Azure Functions to manage your virtual machines running in Azure.
 page_type: sample
 languages:
 - azdeveloper